Common Causes of Semi Truck Accidents

 - Driving Under the Influence: It is illegal in every state to drive under the influence of alcohol or drugs.
 In Illinois, commercial drivers are held to a different standard than the public and are allowed to have less alcohol in their systems.
 This is because the size, weight, and force associated with a semi truck makes it an inherent danger to others on the road and causes an increased need for safety.
 Drivers who operate a semi under the influence pose a danger to themselves and everyone else on the road.

-- Failing to Secure Loads: Semis are usually hauling trailers that are loaded with product.
+- Failing to Secure Loads: Semis in the Chicago area are usually hauling trailers that are loaded with product.
 Big or small, this product needs to be properly packed and secured so the weight is distributed across the truck.
 Failure to properly distribute the weight makes it more likely that a truck will cause an accident, especially when turning or when trying to stop.
 When product is not properly tied down or stored on a flatbed trailer, it can fly off the trailer and into the path of another vehicle, causing that other vehicle to crash.

 - Low Filled Liquid Loads: Many trailers are designed to transport liquids, including gas and oil.
 These tanks can hold a certain amount of liquid before they are full.
 However leaving the hold partially full can be more dangerous than you may realize.
 If a trailer has less than ¾ fill, the liquid can splash around inside the trailer and cause the truck to sway back and forth, especially with turns or changes in speed.
 When the liquid makes a sudden movement, a driver can lose control of the truck and can cause an accident.

-- Rear-End Crashes: One of the deadliest types of crashes for passengers of cars is when their vehicle is rear-ended by a semi truck.
+- Rear-End Crashes: One of the deadliest types of crashes for passengers of cars in Chicago is when their vehicle is rear-ended by a semi truck.
 A semi truck driver that fails to slow or stop their vehicle in time to prevent a crash with a car in front of them will strike the rear of the car, often with significant force.
 A car is not designed to take this heavy impact and likely will crumble in response.
 All vehicle occupants are at risk for injuries in the event of a rear-end crash but backseat passengers, including children, have a particularly high risk of injury or death.